sadieleob/k3s-multipass/README.md

 Calico and calicoctl v3.25.2
 Kubectl 1.25.0
 K3s v1.25.13+k3s1
-K3s server is launched with servicelb (Klipper) and traefik disabled becaused we will use Metal-LB.
+K3s server is launched with ServiceLB enabled and traefik disabled.
 ```

-In case a new version is required, the user must updated the cloud-init files passed to multipass to bootstrap the VMs, more about this below,
-let's now focus on how to deploy the cluster.
+In case a new version is required, the user must updated the cloud-init files passed to multipass to bootstrap the VMs, more about this below, let's now focus on how to deploy the cluster.

 **Steps to create the K3S cluster**